 The five touch tables offer a simple tactile interface that uses intuitive hand gestures, multiple touchpoints, and easy-to-share tools so groups can learn anatomy and explore clinical cases as a team.
 The touch tables are located in Parker University’s newly renovated anatomy resource lab and available for faculty and students to download.
 Instructors can multicast their lectures using live visualizations in the laboratory or online, and they can create interactive lessons for asynchronous remote viewing.
 Students receive individualized licenses of both the VH Dissector and Sectra Education Portal at no additional cost to support ongoing study throughout the academic and clinical curriculum at Parker University and for use in preparation for national board examinations.

-“We’re excited to work with Parker on advancing the future of chiropractic education and enabling students to access these resources for anatomical studies,” said Greg Spitzer, COO of Toltech.
+“We’re excited to work with Parker on advancing the future of chiropractic education and enabling students to access these resources for anatomical studies,” says Greg Spitzer, COO of Toltech.

 Parker University Leadership with Educational Technology